-I started cooking when I was two years old, my mother tells me.
-What that means, I’m not quite sure, but food has always been absolutely central to my life.
-It links together everything—love, life, family, culture, politics, creativity, death, environment, memory, decomposition.
+I started to cook at the age of two, according to my mother.
+Food has always played a central role in my life.
+It connects everything: love, life, family, culture, politics, creativity, death, environment, memory, decomposition.
 I feel like I am touching the universe when I ‘do’ food.